Why was the limit order executed at the market price instead of the specified limit price?

-In other words, if you place a buy limit order, your order will buy the stock at your limit price or a lesser price but not at a higher price.
-Similarly, a sell limit order will sell the stock at your limit price or at a higher price but not at a lower price.
+A limit order enables clients to purchase or sell a stock at a specific price or a better price.
+In simpler terms, when placing a buy limit order, the order will execute at the limit price or a lower price, but not at a higher price.
+Likewise, a sell limit order will execute at the limit price or a higher price, but not at a lower price.

-In the below screenshot, the LTP of SBIN is 185.40; the best bid and offer are at 185.35 and 185.40 respectively.
+In the below screenshot, the LTP of SBIN is 185.40; the best bid and offer are at 185.35 and 185.40, respectively.

-At Zerodha we have two types of trigger orders:
+Zerodha provides two types of trigger orders:

-So instead of using a limit order, you could place a GTT (or SL) order to buy the stock at a limit of 190 or at market price with a trigger of 190.
-So what this does is when the stock price reaches 190, the trigger is met, and your order to buy at 190 is fired.
-Similarly, place a selling limit or market order with a trigger price of 180.
+Instead of using a limit order, a client could choose a GTT (Good Till Triggered) or SL (Stop-Loss) order to purchase the stock either at a limit of 190 or at the prevailing market price with a trigger of 190.
+This means that when the stock price hits 190, the trigger condition is satisfied, and the client's order to buy at 190 is executed.
+Likewise, the client can place a selling limit or market order with a trigger price of 180 to sell the stock.